Past-da-king/ayanda/project.md

     let updatePayload: Partial<Task>;

     if (subTaskId) {
-        // Toggle a subtask
         const updatedSubTasks = (task.subTasks || []).map(st =>
             st.id === subTaskId ? { ...st, completed: !st.completed } : st
         );
         updatePayload = { subTasks: updatedSubTasks };
-        // Check if all subtasks are completed to mark parent task as completed const allSubTasksCompleted = updatedSubTasks.every(st => st.completed);
+        const allSubTasksCompleted = updatedSubTasks.every(st => st.completed);
         if (updatedSubTasks.length > 0 && allSubTasksCompleted !== task.completed) {
             updatePayload.completed = allSubTasksCompleted;
         }
     } else {
-        // Toggle the parent task
         updatePayload = { completed: !task.completed };
-        // If parent task is marked complete, all subtasks should also be marked complete
-        // If parent task is marked incomplete, subtasks remain as they are (or could be all marked incomplete too - user preference) if (updatePayload.completed && task.subTasks && task.subTasks.length > 0) {
+        if (updatePayload.completed && task.subTasks && task.subTasks.length > 0) {
             updatePayload.subTasks = task.subTasks.map(st => ({ ...st, completed: true }));
         }